I am not a big fan of Edward Seymour, 1st Duke of Somerset.

 He appears, based on the historical record, to have been a cruel, power-hungry tool.
 He coldly disowned his sons by his first wife, pimped his sister Jane out to King Henry VIII, pulled some serious shenanigans with the king’s will to make himself a duke and lord protector, murdered his brother when Thomas Seymour threatened the absolute rule of his tin-pot dictatorship, sent foreign mercenaries to slaughter Cornishmen, and kidnapped King Edward VI in October of 1549 to try to maintain his control over the government.

 King Edward was freed on 11 October and rode triumphantly back into London on 17th.

-Perhaps Somerset was maddened by jealousy when his rival Warwick was elevated to the 1st Duke of Northumberland that that autumn, or perhaps he was unhappy with riches that lacked the spice of power.
-For whatever reason, a year after he had scarpered away with the king’s person, Somerset began to plot with a handful of shady conspirators to overthrow the council and resume his position as lord protector.
+Why did Somerset risk everything by stirring up trouble again?
+Perhaps he was maddened by jealousy when his rival Warwick was elevated to the 1st Duke of Northumberland that that autumn, or perhaps he was unhappy with riches that lacked the spice of power.
+For whatever reason, roughly a year after he had scarpered away with the king’s person, Somerset began to plot with a handful of shady conspirators to overthrow the council and resume his position as lord protector.
 Part of the plan included the murders of Northumberland, the Marquess of Northampton

 Somerset was put on trial 1 December 1551, and the king recorded in his personal diary: